Tenerife airport disaster: Aftermath

 The following day, the Canary Islands Independence Movement, responsible for the bombing at Gran Canaria that started the chain of events that led to the disaster, denied responsibility for the accident.

-Los Rodeos Airport, the only operating airport on Tenerife in 1977, was closed to all fixed-wing traffic for two days.
+Los Rodeos Airport was closed to all fixed-wing traffic for two days.
 The first crash investigators to arrive at Tenerife the day after the crash travelled there by way of a 3-hour boat ride from Las Palmas.
 The first aircraft that was able to land was a U.S. Air Force C-130 transport, which landed on the airport's main taxiway at 12:50 on 29 March.
 The C-130 was arranged by Lt.
 Col Dr. James K. Slaton, who arrived before the crash investigators and started a triage of surviving passengers.
 Slaton was dispatched from Torrejon Air Base just outside of Madrid, Spain.
 Slaton, a flight surgeon attached to the 613th Tactical Fighter Squadron, worked with local medical staff and remained on scene until the last survivor was airlifted to awaiting medical facilities.
 The C-130 transported all surviving and injured passengers from Tenerife airport to Las Palmas; many of the injured were taken from there to other Air Force bases in the U.S. for further treatment.

 Spanish Army soldiers were tasked with clearing crash wreckage from the runways and taxiways.
-By March 30, a small plane shuttle service was approved, but large jets still could not land.
-Los Rodeos was fully reopened on April 3rd, after wreckage had been fully removed and engineers had repaired the airport's runway.
+By 30 March, a small plane shuttle service was approved, but large jets still could not land.
+Los Rodeos was fully reopened on 3 April, after wreckage had been removed from the runway and engineers had repaired it.

 Investigation

-The accident was investigated by Spain's Comisión de Investigación de Accidentes e Incidentes de Aviación Civil (CIAIAC).
+The accident was investigated by Spain's Civil Aviation Accident and Incident Investigation Commission (CIAIAC).
 About 70 personnel were involved in the investigation, including representatives from the United States, the Netherlands and the two airline companies.
 Facts showed that there had been misinterpretations and false assumptions before the accident.
-Analysis of the CVR transcript showed that the KLM pilot thought that he had been cleared for takeoff, while the Tenerife control tower believed that the KLM 747 was stationary at the end of the runway, awaiting takeoff clearance.
-It appears that KLM's co-pilot was not as certain about take-off clearance as the captain.
+Analysis of the CVR transcript showed that the KLM captain thought that he had been cleared for takeoff, while the Tenerife control tower believed that the KLM 747 was stationary at the end of the runway, awaiting takeoff clearance.

 Probable cause

-The investigation concluded that the fundamental cause of the accident was that Captain Veldhuyzen van Zanten attempted to take off without clearance.
-The investigators suggested the reason for this was a desire to leave as soon as possible in order to comply with KLM's duty-time regulations (which went in place earlier that year) and before the weather deteriorated further.
+The investigation concluded that the fundamental cause of the accident was that Veldhuyzen van Zanten attempted to take off without clearance.
+The investigators suggested the reason for this was a desire to leave as soon as possible in order to comply with KLM's duty-time regulations (which were put in place earlier that year) and before the weather deteriorated further.

 Other major factors contributing to the accident were: